letsencrypt/cp-cps/CP.md

 7. The responsibilities of the individuals;
 8. Recovery time objective (RTO);
 9. Regular testing of contingency plans.
-10. The CA’s plan to maintain or restore the CA’s business operations in a timely manner following interruption to or failure of critical business processes
+10. The CA's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes
 11. A requirement to store critical cryptographic materials (i.e., secure cryptographic device and activation materials) at an alternate location;
 12. What constitutes an acceptable system outage and recovery time
 13. How frequently backup copies of essential business information and software are taken;
-14. The distance of recovery facilities to the CA’s main site; and
+14. The distance of recovery facilities to the CA's main site; and
 15. Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.

-### 5.7.2 Computing resources, software, and/or data are corrupted
+### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted

 No stipulation.

-### 5.7.3 Entity private key compromise procedures
+### 5.7.3 Recovery Procedures after Key Compromise

 No stipulation.